-Basically, with toilet roll knitting, you wind your yarn around your cardboard loom, and as you work, your yarn forms a knitted tube that’s fed down through the centre of the cardboard roll and out the bottom.
+With toilet roll knitting, your loom is made with a cardboard roll and craft sticks.
+The stitches are formed by weaving yarn around the craft sticks and lifting the stitches over the stick with your fingers.
+As you work, your knitted stitches form a tube that’s fed down through the centre of the cardboard roll and out the bottom.

 Remember Spool Knitting?

 It’s just like the spool knitting we used to do when we were kids when we’d wrap yarn around nails hammered into the top of a wooden spool.
-You may have had a plastic spool knitting kit when you were a kid too.
+You may have had a plastic spool knitting kit (that’s my Amazon affiliate link) when you were a kid too.
 I had one with spools in all different sizes.
 I loved it.